ahmedesa/laravel-api-tool-kit-docs/media-helper.md

 ```

 ### Conclusion:
 The Media Helper simplifies common file uploading and deletion tasks in your Laravel application.
 Its methods are designed to make managing files more efficient and user-friendly.
-Use the provided methods to seamlessly integrate file handling capabilities into your project.
+Use the provided methods to seamlessly integrate file-handling capabilities into your project.

 ----